Tonight’s guest blog post, on the topic of pronunciation in writing, is brought to you by multi-genre author Marion Grace Woolley.

 Absolutely, characters with flaws are more realistic… perfection can easily become tiresome.
 Thank you, Marion!

-Balancing her creative impulses with a career in International Development, she worked and travelled across Africa, Australia, Armenia, and a few other places beginning with ‘A’.
-In 2009, Marion helped to oversee the publication of the first Dictionary of Amarenga y’Ikinyarwanda (Rwandan Sign Language), a project of which she was immensely proud to have been a part.
+Balancing her creative impulses with a career in International Development, she has worked and travelled across Africa, Australia, Armenia, and a few other places beginning with ‘A’.

 If you would like to write a writing-related guest post for my blog then feel free to email me with an outline of what you would like to write about.
 If it’s writing-related then it’s highly likely I’d email back and say “yes please”.